FrancisBanville/ms_interpreting_probabilities/README.md

 probabilistic webs across space, for example, when attempting to predict a binary network for each of a number of locations within a given region.
-The first approach involves performing a singular Bernoulli trial for each pair of taxa within the region of interest based on their regional probability of potential interaction.
-In employing this approach, every pair of taxa predicted to interact in the binary metaweb realization will be treated as interacting in all local networks where they co-occur.
+The first approach involves performing a singular Bernoulli trial for each pair of taxa based on their regional probability of interaction.
+In employing this approach, every pair of taxa predicted to interact in the binary metaweb will be treated as interacting in all local networks where they co-occur.
 This will result in local pairwise interactions without spatial variation.
 The second approach is to independently sample each of the local probabilistic networks, which can be achieved by first generating distinct probabilistic networks for each location.
 These local probabilistic networks may vary in taxa composition and interaction probabilities.
 Subsequently, binary networks can be independently sampled for each location, introducing spatial variation in binary interactions.

-In @fig:sampling, we compare the average connectance of binary networks resulting from these two sampling techniques, where potential and local interactions are drawn from our host-parasite probabilistic networks, generating a number of binary network realizations for each site in the dataset.
+In @fig:sampling, we compare the average connectance of binary networks resulting from these two sampling techniques, where regional and local interactions are drawn from our host-parasite probabilistic networks, generating a number of binary network realizations for each site in the dataset.
 These two sampling approaches yield different outcomes, particularly for lower values of
-$p$, which denote instances when potential interactions do not consistently manifest locally.
-Small discrepancies are also apparent between these techniques when we equate the probability of local interaction to the probability of potential interaction (i.e., when using $p = 1.0$ in @eq:local_meta), especially when the number of binary network samples for each location is low.
+$p$, which denote instances where regional interactions do not consistently manifest locally.
+Small discrepancies are also apparent between these techniques when we equate the probability of local interaction to the probability of regional interaction (i.e., when using $p = 1.0$ in @eq:local_meta), especially when the number of binary network samples for each location is low.
 As anticipated, we observe that sampling binary interactions from the metaweb tends to overestimate connectance on average compared to sampling them from local networks.
-Furthermore, we observe an increase in the variability of connectance when employing a single sample, representing what we consider as a more tangible process leading to the realization of local and potential interactions in nature.
+Furthermore, we observe an increase in the variability of connectance when employing a single sample, representing what we consider as a more tangible process leading to the realization of local and regional interactions in nature.

 ![**Connectance of sampled binary networks.** Comparison between the average connectance of binary network samples obtained from the probabilistic local